 - Students are awarded funds based on their financial need but are only paid for hours worked.
 Any unearned funds at the end of the program term are forfeited.

-Work Study Guide Resources for Students and Employers
+Work Study Documents and Resources for Students and Employers

 Frequently Asked Questions And Campus Contacts